Why we started

 ‘False-positives’ impair the ability of compliance professionals from stopping financial crime and the activities it facilitates such as human trafficking and terrorism.

-The importance of addressing this issue ultimately led Charles to found ComplyAdvantage in 2014.
+The importance of addressing this issue ultimately led Charles to found ComplyAdvantage in 2014 and grow the team to over 200 employees globally.

 What we’ve done